 We recommend you take an implicit association test in preparation for attending this workshop, available at https://implicit.harvard.edu/implicit/takeatest.html

-This MCLE has been approved for 1 MCLE Credit Hours by the State Bar of California
+This MCLE has been approved for 1 MCLE Credit Hours for Elimination of Bias by the State Bar of California

 Note: There are two ticket levels!
 One for lawyers who need MCLE credits and one for community members.
 If you cannot afford to pay for a ticket, please email [email protected] to request a scholarship.
 We want this event to be as accessible as possible.

 INSTRUCTOR: NEIL THAPAR

 As lead for Sustainable Economies Law Center’s Food and Farm Program, Neil researches, promotes, and advises on alternative legal structures of ownership that promote affordability, community ownership, and long-term sustainable stewardship.
 From worker-owned farms to community land trusts to land cooperatives, Neil supports the development of a racially just food and farm system that de-centers the individual and re-centers the collective.
 He builds partnerships with a wide range of organizations to learn about and address legal and policy challenges to achieving transformative change.